 Gloucester Castle, Norman castle in Gloucester, England

-Gloucester Castle was a Norman fortress covering eight acres in the southwestern part of the city that overlooked the Severn valley.
-The site featured a square stone keep and multiple defensive walls that formed an integrated defensive system.
+Gloucester Castle was a Norman fortress in the southwestern part of the city, overlooking the Severn valley.
+It had a square stone keep at its core and was surrounded by layered defensive walls.

 The site held kings and important prisoners within its walls, marking it as a center of power and authority in the region.
 This role shaped how local people saw their town for many centuries.